The best and worst Super Bowl 2022 commercials

 Uber have certainly harnessed some star power to show off the fact that they're branching out into non-food items for their delivery service.

-Jennifer Coolidge, Trevor Noah, Gwyneth Paltrow, and Nicholas Braun all line up to try some decidedly not tasty items.
+Jennifer Coolidge, Trevor Noah, Gwyneth Paltrow, and Nicholas Braun all line up to try some decidedly not-so-tasty items.
 We see Paltrow getting stuck into one of her Goop candles, Cousin Greg enjoying some washing up liquid and Noah chowing down on a lightbulb.

 We're sure they've all been handsomely compensated, but we're also curious as to see what was actually in that candle...